Miracle-Engineering/cloudgrep/README.md

 ## Arguments
 You can easily pass cli arguments to cloudgrep for customized behavior, such as multiple/different regions to scan, what port to serve the webapp on, etc...
-The cli arguments are all fully documented under the cli's `help` option thanks to [cobra](https://github.com/spf13/cobra).
+The cli arguments are all fully documented under the cli's `help` option.
 To view documentation for them, simply add the `--help` flag like so:

 ```bash
 ./cloudgrep --help